- Books, Literature, and Writing

 Oh what the hey, while we’re in class, let’s toss in idioms as well.
 Here’s the Cambridge dictionary: an idiom is “a group of words whose meaning considered as a unit is different from the meanings of each word considered separately.”
 So, “Aunt Gussie kicked the bucket” does not mean there was any kicking or that a bucket was involved, it means she died.
 We have to learn that the words taken together mean something else – very tricky for non-English speakers to grasp.

-Here endeth the first lesson from the boring grammar Nazi.
-Meanwhile back in the metaphor factory, The Highwayman by Alfred Noyes gives us plenty of metaphor examples:
+Here endeth the first lesson from a boring grammar Nazi.
+Meanwhile, back in the metaphor factory, The Highwayman by Alfred Noyes gives us plenty of metaphor examples:

 “The moon was a ghostly galleon tossed upon cloudy seas …

 “The road was a gypsy’s ribbon, looping the purple moor.”